 Skill Sheet: What You Will Learn Here

-- Learn the benefits and risks of margin available in futures trading
+- Benefits and risks of margin in futures trading

 - Different types and features of margin

 Many traders prefer futures trading over trading normal stocks because of two major benefits.
-Leverage and risk mitigation.
+Leverage in trading and risk mitigation.
 In this chapter, we will talk about leverage.